luizvalle/armalloc/README.md

 # armalloc
-Arm64 implementation of a dynamic memory allocation program
+Arm64 implementation of a dynamic memory allocation package